Investing Brokerages & Advisors

 Fact checked

-Charles Schwab is a discount broker that appeals to both beginner and experienced investors.
-It's known for its low fees, good customer support, and variety of account options that make it easy to customize your investment strategy.
-Overall, Schwab is one of the best online brokers out there, regardless of whether you're a hands-on day trader or a passive investor.
+Charles Schwab is a discount broker with features and advantages that’ll appeal to both beginner and experienced investors.
+Its low fees, good customer support, and account and investment variety make it easy to find what you need and customize your strategy.
+And if it’s trading insights and educational resources you’re after, Schwab is one of the best online brokers out there whether you’re a hands-on day trader or passive investor.
+It’s highly regarded for its breadth of options and tools, and some investors got even more excited when it absorbed TD Ameritrade.

 What is Charles Schwab?